jambit/wdio-cucumber-selected-steps/stepdoc/README.md

 );
 ```

-## Creating documentation
+## Creating Documentation

 All you need to to:
 - `npm i -D @jambit/wdio-cucumber-selected-steps-stepdoc`
-- Create a `stepdoc.json` file next to your package.json (see https://github.com/jambit/wdio-cucumber-selected-steps/ for an example)
+- Create a `stepdoc.json` file next to your package.json (see https://github.com/jambit/wdio-cucumber-selected-steps-demo/ for an example)
 - Run `npx stepdoc` (or create a script in the package.json)
 - You can even customize the (nunjucks) templates used to generate the documentation by copying them from the template directory.
-- Take a look at [src/configTypes.ts](src/configTypes.ts) to see which options are available.
+- Take a look at [src/configTypes.ts](https://github.com/jambit/wdio-cucumber-selected-steps/blob/master/stepdoc/src/configTypes.ts) to see which options are available.

-## Creating a template
+## Creating a Template

 This project contains two different markdown templates.. a short one and a detailed one.
-If you want to write your own, take a look at the ones included and use the [src/templaeTypes.ts](src/templaeTypes.ts) file to see what data is available (`TemplateData` contains the globally available objects).
+If you want to write your own, take a look at the ones included and use the [src/templateTypes.ts](https://github.com/jambit/wdio-cucumber-selected-steps/blob/master/stepdoc/src/templateTypes.ts) file to see what data is available (`TemplateData` contains the globally available objects).

 Check out the [Nunjucks templating documentation](https://mozilla.github.io/nunjucks/templating.html) as well.